anjalicse/guides/src/pages/algorithms/sorting-algorithms/index.md

 # Sorting Algorithms

 Sorting algorithms are the set of instructions which takes an array or list as a input and perform certain task to arrange its elements into a sorted order.
-The order may be Ascending or Descending as per our requirnment.
+The order may be Ascending or Descending as per our requirement.

 _`A sorting algorithm takes a list as a input and outputs a permutation of that list which is sorted.`_